 Brown has an enterprise digital signage system on campus.
-Departments manage their own signs and content but the underlying system is managed by CIS.
-To start the process of setting up a digital sign for your department, email email@example.com.
-We’ve included detailed information which explains the service on-boarding process as well as ongoing support and management of this service.
+Departments manage their own signs and content but the content management system is managed by OIT.

-CIS pays for the digital signage software and servers to run that software.
+OIT pays for the digital signage software.
 However, there are some costs associated with setting up a new sign.
-These one-time costs* include:
+These one-time costs include:

 - If applicable, running power to the sign location

 - If applicable, installing a network connection at the sign location (only needed if wifi is not available)